Selecting the best nuclear power plant vendor isn’t easy.

 If the President of a company is lazy and doesn’t follow through with their promises, you can be assured most of his direct reports will behave the same way…and on down the line.

-By meeting the nuclear power plant vendor’s leadership team and getting to know them you’re going to get a pretty good picture about how the company operates as a whole.
+By meeting the nuclear power plant vendor’s leadership team and getting to know them you’re going to get a pretty good picture of how the company operates as a whole.

 It’s probably reasonable to assume a CEO that lacks integrity is running a company that’s willing to do things such as underbid on projects just to get the bid.